 Some events not focused only on music are included, such as street fairs that include a lot of music.
 There are also a few clubs, and some of the major paid events.

 It is not all inclusive, but pretty close to it for the free music events.

-This site listed a total of 85 events for 2022.
-There is 1 remaining this year.
-There were 54 events last year.
+This site listed a total of 112 events for 2023.
+There were 85 events last year.